Federation of Independent Trade Unions of Russia: Pension reform controversy

 In June 2018, the Russian cabinet denied access to Mikhail Shmakov, the head (chairman) of the FNPR to a meeting it was holding between its officials and replaced him by deputy who at the time was known to be a member of the ruling United Russia party.
 Earlier he had criticized government's decision to sign pension bill into law.
 Previously, the head of the Union used to be routinely invited to attend such meetings for almost every 25 years.
 Tatyana Golikova denied all allegations saying that the cabinet "didn't make any discriminating decisions".
 It was also said that the FNPR's was assumed to arrange fake protests in order to "deflate" people's anger over upcoming pension law changes.

+2020s

+In the 2020s, the FNPR supported the Russian invasion of Ukraine.
+Its Chairman since 29 October 2024 is Sergei Chernogayev, a Vorkuta native.

 Relations with other trade unions

 AFL–CIO

 When tensions between the USSR and the United States grew there was a considerable level of suspicion directed by western trade unions toward the FNPR.
 The AFL–CIO, through its Free Trade Union Institute, operated within Russia, running programs to support independent unions that were opposed to the FNPR.
-These programs wound down with a change of leadership in the AFL–CIO in 1995, and in 1997 Shmakov was invited to attend the AFL–CIO congress.
+These programs wound down with a change of leadership in the AFL–CIO in 1995, and in 1997, Shmakov was invited to attend the AFL–CIO congress.